evkx/evkx.github.io/content/models/polestar/2/2_Long_Range_Single_Motor/_index.md

 ## Performance

-The Polestar 2 Long Range Single Motor has a maximum power of 220 KW (299 hp/295 bhp).
-The total torque is 490 nm (362 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 6.2 seconds.
-The top speed is 205 km/h.
+The Polestar 2 Long Range Single Motor has a maximum power of 220 KW (299 hp/295 bhp) and a total torque of 490 nm (362 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 6.2 seconds and has a top speed of 205 km/h (127.4 mph).

 ## Battery, range, and charging